RMTT/GA-Samle/README.md

 A grid contain some stamp,a robot from (0,0) to somewhere to collect the stamp

 Here are the actions:
-+ move one grid northward
++ move one cell northward
-+ move one grid southward
++ move one cell southward
-+ move one grid eastward
++ move one cell eastward
-+ move one grid westward
++ move one cell westward
 + immovability
 + collect stamp
 + random movement